 Emergency Medical Services - The Emergency Medical Services fund (a special revenue fund) is used to account for ambulance and emergency medical assistance to Union County residents.
+Revenues primarily consist of charges for services and special assessments.

 Special Law Enforcement Trust Fund - The Special Law Enforcement Trust fund (a special revenue fund) is used to account for the proceeds of forfeitures collected by the County and used to enhance the County's Sheriff Department.
+Revenues primarily consist of proceeds from seizures of property.

 Transportation Trust Fund - The Transportation Trust Fund is used to account for all revenues and expenditures for the County's transportation system.
+Revenues primarily consist of use taxes and federal and state grants.

 Local Housing Assistance Trust Fund - The Local Housing Assistance Trust Fund is used to account for all revenues and expenditures related to the County's affordable housing initiatives.
+Revenues primarily consist of federal grants.